michaelbeaumont/awesome-leader/README.md

 awful.key({ modkey }, "z", root_leader)
 ```

+Use `bind_actions` to bind a list of simple Lua functions, keys and
+descriptions.
+To build up more complicated bindings (in this example, to put
+`tab_keys` behind the `t` key) use `bind`.

-And we can press combinations like `<modkey-z>2t2` to add 2 new tabs at index 2
+With this config, we can press combinations like `<modkey-z>2t2` to add 2 new tabs at index 2.
 We also get nifty popups at each stage telling us what keys are available.

 ### Legacy